NASDAQ: TLRY

 Changes in the Canadian market continue to result in more competitors moving towards an asset light model through the rationalization of cultivation facilities.
 As this transition occurs, the Company anticipates demand for its saleable flower to increase, providing new opportunities in the wholesale channel.

-We also intend to expand our capabilities outside of saleable flower, as our quality of extraction processes continue to grow into new categories including the latest in cannabis 3.0 products.
+We also intend to expand our capabilities outside of saleable flower, as our quality of extraction processes continue to grow.
 We plan to be selective in choosing partners, with the intent to secure supply agreements to further optimize and drive efficiency within our supply chain and operations.
 While we intend to pursue wholesale sales channels as part of our growth strategies in Canada, these sales will continue to be used to aid in balancing inventory levels.

 Regulatory Environment